DongYang26/24fall_ProjectDemo/README.md

 ⚡ If you can run "FirstLesson.py" on your PC, then congratulations, you have mastered the knowledge of this lesson.

-⚡ If you have no idea how to Configure the operating environment to run this .py file, following me to talk about how to run it in the server.
+⚡ If you have no idea how to Configure the operating environment to run this .py file, following me to talk about how to run it in those servers provided by Professor Wang.

 ### connecting to server using VScode by SSH
 * Open SSH config File, and enter the following up: